 Employment income can be garnished.
 There is no fixed amount of your pay, it’s up to the courts to decide but usually less then 20% of your pay is common.
 The problem here is the creditor must first know where you work, and further to that if you quit your job they are left with nothing unless they can find out where you end up next.
 Finding out where someone works can be next to impossible sometimes however it can be done.
 They will also consider the type of job you have, more secure, higher paying, longer running jobs are more attractive to garnish then short term lower paying jobs.

 If you are having difficulty in paying your bills and are afraid of a lawsuit, it’s probably a good idea to limit your communication until you have sufficient resources available to pay the debts.
+You should also hire an attorney.
 Bill collectors are very good at probing and getting information from you that can be used later on for a lawsuit.
 Talking about your job, your home or other assets can only increase your chance of getting sued.

 If you owe debt, deal with it.
 After food, shelter and your basic life needs, paying debt should be your next priority.
 Sitting on debt longer only costs more, closes doors and limits your options in life.
 Bankruptcy and Debt Settlement are great options if you owe more then $10,000.
 But the bottom line is don’t contemplate doing something about it, eliminate it.